netmod-wg/enhanced-acl-netmod/draft-ietf-netmod-acl-extensions.md

 : An IPv6 prefix contains a list of IPv6 prefixes.
 A match will be considered if the IP address (source or destination, depending on the ACL entry) is contained in any of the prefixes in the set.

 Port sets:
-: A port set contains a list of port numbers to be used in transpot protocol entries (e.g., TCP and UDP).
+: A port set contains a list of port numbers to be used in transport protocol entries (e.g., TCP and UDP).
 : A port number can be a port range or a single port number along with an operator (equal to, greater than or equal to, etc.).

 Protocol sets: